grantcolley/tradeview/README.md

 ![Alt text](/README-images/configuration.PNG?raw=true "Configuration")

 #### Trading
 The Trading module shows a list of trading accounts in the navigation panel.
-Clicking an account will open a trading document in the main window for that account.
+Selecting an account will open a trading document in the main window for that account.
 From the trading document you can:
 * see the account's balances
 * view realtime pricing of favourite symbols
 * select a symbol to subscribe to live orderbook and trade feed